nexema/tool/SCHEMA.md

 ```

 ## Naming conventions
-In order to messagepack-schema generate correct names for different programming languages and match their own naming conventions:
+In order to Nexema generate correct names for different programming languages and match their own naming conventions:

 - **Field names:** snake_case
 - **Indexes:** be 0-index